 Once upon a time, people were absolutely certain that…

 - Crop growth required human sacrifice!

 - God (or the gods) would be angry unless we slaughtered small animals on an altar!

 - Civilization couldn’t function without slaves.
-Slavery was the price humans had to pay for civilization!
+People thought slavery was the price that humans had to pay for civilization!